Contemporary African dance

 When I've finished, what course can I do next?

-You can contact the department for guidance and information at email@example.com or try one of our many other dance courses.
+You can contact the department for guidance and information at firstname.lastname@example.org or browse our many other dance courses on our website.

 Francis has been working in the field of dance for over 30 years, performing, teaching and producing works that have contributed to the enrichment of British dance culture through the production of a range of training programmes, classes, courses and performance works.
 As well as being a performing artist / choreographer and dance educator, he holds the position of Associate Lecturer in dance at the University of Surrey and Coventry University.
 Francis is also a Somatics Movement Educator and a dance health & wellbeing specialist.
 In addition he also holds the position of Director of Dance at Islington Arts Factory, a creative hub of art, dance and music in the heart of North London.
 He is the founder and Artistic Director of Movement Angol dance, a UK based Dance Company which produces work that blends the teachings and practices of Western Contemporary dance with dance from the African Diaspora, underpinned by Somatic practice, to form his distinctive language of expression.